twallema/Cornell-hierarchDENV/data/README.md

 + `population_weighted_centroid.png`: Illustrates the difference between the geometric and population-weighted centroid of the Brazilian states.

++ `adjacency_matrix.csv`: Contains a square origin-destination-type adjacency matrix of the Brasilian states.

 ## DENV datasus

 + `DENV-serotypes_1996-2025_monthly/weekly.csv`: Weekly or monthly total confirmed (not discarded) DENV cases, as well as number of serotyped cases per DENV serotype.
 Generated using `DENV_datasus_conversion.py`.